Rugby sevens at the Summer Olympics

-Rugby sevens at the Summer Olympics was played for the first time at the 2016 Summer Olympics with both men's and women's contests.
-Rugby sevens was added to the Olympics following the decision of the 121st IOC Session in Copenhagen in October 2009.
+Rugby sevens was played at the Olympics for the first time at the 2016 Summer Olympics, with both men's and women's contests.
+It was added to the Olympics following the decision of the 121st IOC Session in Copenhagen in October 2009.
 The champions for the inaugural rugby sevens tournament in 2016 were Fiji for the men and Australia for the women.
 Prior to 2016, 15-a-side matches were played in 1900, 1908, 1920, and 1924.

 Efforts to include rugby sevens in the Olympics

 1932 bid

-A Scottish man based in Canada, Mr. W. Hastie Cochrane, was unsuccessful in his bid to get rugby sevens into the 1932 Los Angeles Olympics.
-The reason given was that two exhibition sports were already picked: American Football and Lacrosse.
+A Scottish man based in Canada, Mr. W. Hastie Cochrane, was unsuccessful in his bid to get rugby sevens into the 1932 Los Angeles Olympics: the IOC stated that the limit of max two exhibition sports cannot be exceeded, and American football and lacrosse had already been planned.
+All three sports will be on the program in the 2028 Los Angeles Olympics (American football will be flag football, and lacrosse will be six-a-side).

 2012 bid

-Rugby sevens was one of five sports — golf, karate, roller sports, rugby, and squash — that submitted a proposal to the IOC at the 117th IOC Session meeting in Singapore in 2005 for inclusion in the 2012 games.
+Rugby sevens was one of five sports—golf, karate, roller sports, rugby, and squash—that submitted a proposal to the IOC at the 117th IOC Session meeting in Singapore in 2005 for inclusion in the 2012 games.
 The IOC stated that no sport would be added unless others were dropped.
 However, the selection of two sports out of the five nominees as potential 2012 sports went to squash and karate, as determined by a voting procedure.